NinaZumel/short_thoughts/_pages/about.md

 [NinaZumel.com](https://ninazumel.com): My professional presence online, where I sometimes write about data science and other technical interests.

 You can follow [@MultoGhost](https://micro.blog/MultoGhost) at Micro.blog, or follow me here via RSS.
-If you want to reply to any of my posts here, you can do that by joining Micro.blog.
+If you want to reply to any of my posts here, you can do that by joining Micro.blog, or sending an email (see the link below).
 You can leave a comment on my long form articles at the originating blog.